 A Turtle Rehabilitation Hospital on-site.
 Green Sea, Kemp’s Ridley Sea, Loggerhead and Hawksbill Sea Turtles all treated at the Turtle Retreat.
 Turtles can weigh from 100 pounds to 460 pounds and grow from two to four feet.

 Walk along the nature trail to the bird observation tower.
 Epiphytes an air plant that grows along the trail gets all the water directly from the air, sun and rain.
 Relax on the trail on one of the benches and enjoy nature.

 A Seabird Rehabilitation Sanctuary named after Mary Keller who rehabbed birds for over 30 years.
-Small and large wading birds, raptors and different types of owls currently at the sanctuary.
+Small and large wading birds, raptors and different types of owls now at the sanctuary.
 Prices and hours of operation on the website.

 How Trains Came to Winter Park is an exhibit at the Winter Park History Museum located at 200 W. New England Avenue.
 When trains came to Winter Park in the early 1880s chronicled throughout the museum.
 A short film depicts harsh winters in the Northeast.
 People getting on trains in Boston and making the two-day journey to Winter Park and women arriving with their seven trunks of clothing.
 When they arrived, they stayed at The First Inn, The Rogers and The Seminole Hotel operational from 1886 until 1902 located between Lake Osceola and Lake Virginia.
 The hotels offered golf and golf lessons, swimming and rowing.

 A collage of photographs of Winter Park Landmarks on the wall.
 A replica of a bed and a luggage rack that was in the Pullman car.
 Three 4 x 6 prints enlarged as wall images.
 Students boating on Lake Virginia, college students taken on Palmer Avenue and the original train station in 1882.